Protecting Employees At Work

 If you have been a victim of illegal activity on the part of your employer, you should fight back to protect your rights.
-At the Law Offices of Do Kim, APLC, you will find a strong, compassionate advocate who has devoted his career of more than 15 years to protecting clients against all types of employment law and civil rights violations.
+At the Law Offices of Do Kim, APLC, you will find a strong, compassionate advocate who has devoted his career of nearly 20 years to protecting clients against all types of employment law and civil rights violations.
 Serving clients in Southern California and throughout the state, the firm will take a personalized approach to helping you through your case and getting the results you need.

 Handling A Range Of Employment Law Matters